Intellectual Property Law Firm Charlottesville, VA

 No matter your situation, having a Charlottesville, VA intellectual property law firm assist you is critical to ensure that your rights are protected.
 There are certain clauses that should be included in any type of agreement in order to make sure the owner of the intellectual property maintains ownership even while the license is in effect and that the individual or business being granted the license can use their rights without risking negative consequences.
 Potential violations should be clearly spelled out in the contract, as well as what the potential consequences could be in the event the license agreement is violated in any way.

+If you are a creator who wants to protect your original idea, design, or product, you should explore how an intellectual property lawyer can help you.
+Understanding intellectual property laws can be challenging, but you do not have to go through the process on your own.
+Legal assistance is available if you wish to protect your intellectual property.
 If you are the owner of an intellectual property and are considering issuing license agreements, contact Dale Jensen, PLC today to find out what is the best course of action for your intellectual property needs.
 The team at our experienced Charlottesville, Virginia intellectual property law firm looks forward to speaking with you.